MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-implement.md

 We use the following methods to set a team-program goal:

- * The pre-program survey
+ * Pre-program survey
  * Team discussion
- * The goal-setting survey
+ * Goal-setting survey

 The pre-program survey highlights collaboration pain points and productivity improvements.
 The survey results might clearly point to a goal, but if the survey results are inconclusive, use a team discussion to gain more context and reactions from program participants to inform the choice of goal.

-You can use the program kickoff meeting for this purpose.
+You can add a team discussion to the program kickoff meeting agenda for this purpose.
 Have the team discuss the pre-program survey results together.
 Highlight any inconsistencies or points of confusion in the survey results and solicit feedback from the group about them.
-Focus on positive productivity outcomes from the survey to help you articulate team goals.
+Focus on the behavior-change objectives from the survey to help you articulate team goals.
 Even when the pre-program survey results clearly point to a program goal, a team discussion can create transparency and bolster support for the goal.

-To develop a measurable goal with a specific example, use the following “productivity outcomes” from the pre-program survey (see Create surveys<!-- LINK TO HERE.
-CHANGE THIS! -->) and a corresponding MyAnalytics metric.
+To develop a measurable goal, pair a behavior-change objective with a corresponding MyAnalytics metric.
 Goals phrased in percentage terms are helpful when a group is comprised of individuals with different work behaviors and it is difficult to agree on absolute metrics.
+The following table provides some examples of specific goals.

 | Productivity Outcome | MyAnalytics Metric | Goal Example |
 | ----- | ----- | ----- |